rgbque/koroxyz/README.md

 ### **What does this extension do?**

-KoroXYZ redesigns Korone’s UI with a more modern and sleek layout, making it feel cleaner and less messier.
+KoroGold++ [KoroXYZ] redesigns Korone’s UI with a more modern and sleek layout, making it feel cleaner and less messier.

 ### **Is this extension safe?**